jmckaskill/adbus/README.md

     - adbus_CbData - Functions and data structure used for message callbacks.
 3. Client utilities
-    - adbus_State - Connection service management - \b strongly advised
+    - adbus_State - Connection service management - strongly advised
     when using the API directly.
     - adbus_Proxy - Proxy module to ease interacting with a specific remote object.